mindsphere/mindsphere.github.io/mindconnect-nodejs/index.md

 ## Introduction

 This is the documentation for the MindConnect-NodeJs library and CLI.
+The development of this package has started as community effort at Siemens and is now managed as open source library under the MIT License.

 ## What is it